A guide to holidays in Kendal

 Plenty of fun-filled days out for all the family can also be found in and around Kendal.
 Meet some friendly farm animals, enjoy a tractor ride and take on the maize maze at the Lakeland Maze Farm Park, or enjoy some adrenaline-fuelled climbing in all weathers at the Lakeland Climbing Centre.

-For some evening entertainment, check out the Brewery Arts Centre, while there is also an excellent choice of pubs and restaurants to relax and enjoy your nights in.
-Enjoy stunning views while you dine at the Riverview Restaurant at the Riverside Hotel, where there an a la carte menu - bar food can also be enjoyed at the hotel's Tannery Bar & Bistro.
+For some evening entertainment, check out the Brewery Arts Centre, while there is also an excellent choice of pubs and restaurants to relax and enjoy your nights in, should you not fancy cooking at your Kendal holiday cottage.
+Enjoy stunning views while you dine at the Riverview Restaurant at the Riverside Hotel, where there is an a la carte menu - bar food can also be enjoyed at the hotel's Tannery Bar & Bistro.

 If you’ve been inspired to base your break in the Lake District in Kendal, take a look at our full collection of self-catering accommodation in Kendal above.
 With everything from apartments to cottages and lodges available to rent, there are plenty of choices when it comes to finding the perfect place to stay.